TaktischerSpeck/Life_Job_Creator/README.md

 This is a small tool to simply create all config entries for new farming jobs in the [Altis Life RPG Framework](https://github.com/AsYetUntitled/Framework/) by <b>TAW_Tonic</b> and maintained by <b>AsYetUntitled</b>

+Version 2 also reads the files and automaticly adds the new content

 Table of contents
 =================